-This oven baked brisket came out better than I ever could’ve imagined.
-Tender and juicy with a bold sauce to keep it most, we will be making this over and over again for sure.
+Baking brisket in the oven came out better than I ever could’ve imagined.
+Tender and juicy with a bold sauce to keep it most, we will be making this over and over again for sure. (affiliate links present)

 I will say I haven’t cooked a beef brisket often.
 When we bought our half of a cow this year I saved it for a special day.
 Knowing how expensive they can be it’s not something you want to take chances with and need to KNOW it will come out amazing…or why spend the money right??

-- If you want to treat your family to something special on the weekend, or maybe cook something different for Christmas dinner this year, this is it!!
+If you want to treat your family to something special on the weekend, or maybe cook something different for Christmas dinner this year, this is it!!
+Here are a few questions you might have before you get started on this beauty.

 It is quite tough so it requires low and slow cooking to break down the connective tissue and get it nice and tender.
 A slow cooker or low temp. in the oven is ideal for this cut of beef.